Eastern Europe's aid effort under strain as Ukraine refugees keep arriving

 By Marek Strzelecki and Jason Hovet

-MEDYKA, Poland/PRAGUE, March 11 (Reuters) - Eastern Europe's volunteer-driven aid effort to help Ukrainians was showing signs of strains of Friday, with some cities running out of accommodation as the number of refugees passed 2.5 million and fierce fighting continued unabated.
+MEDYKA, Poland/PRAGUE, March 11 (Reuters) - Eastern Europe's volunteer-driven aid effort to help Ukrainians was coming under growing strainon Friday, with some cities running out of accommodation as the number of refugees passed 2.5 million and fierce fighting in Ukraine raged unabated.

 Relief work in frontline states - Poland, Slovakia, Romania, Hungary and Moldova - has mainly been shouldered by ordinary citizens volunteering to drive, cook or house refugees, with the help of non-governmental organisations and local authorities.